ealashwali/ealashwali.github.io/_pages/cv.md

 ======
 * Oct.
 2022 - Present: Collaboration Visitor
   * Security and Privacy Institute (CyLab) at Carnegie Mellon University (CMU).
-  * Duties included: conducting research in usable privacy and security.
+  * Duties included: conducting research in usable privacy and security and co-advising postgraduate (MSc.) students in their research.

 * Dec.
 2020 - Present: Assistant Professor
   * College of Computing & IT at King Abdulaziz University (KAU).